 Give her some confidence

-Your daughter may like the option of using Huggies® DryNites® Pyjama Pants.
-They feel like regular underwear and she might find they help build her confidence and feel more comfortable at night.
+Your daughter may like the option of using Huggies® DryNites® Pyjama Pants, which are clinically proven for a better night's sleep They feel like regular underwear and she might find they help build her confidence and feel more comfortable at night.
 They may also give her confidence on sleepovers or trips away.
 Store them somewhere discreet, but where she can easily find them – in an underwear drawer at home or the inside pocket of a bag when on trips.

 Bedwetting can leave girls feeling embarrassed and worried, feelings which may intensify the older they are.
 It’s important to try your best to stay positive and calm to support your daughter and not add to her anxiety.